Daunorubicin (Daunorubicin Hydrochloride)

 How It Works

-Daunorubicin works by preventing the growth of cancer cells and eventually destroying them.
-It interferes with the cancer cells’ ability to multiply and spread throughout the body.
+Daunorubicin works by preventing the growth of cancer cells and ultimately destroying them.

 How to Take Daunorubicin